AfricasTalkingLtd/africastalking-node.js/README.md

             payments.REASON.PROMOTION
         ```

-        - `metadata`: This value contains a map of any metadata that you would like to associate with this request.
+        - `metadata`: Some optional data to associate with transaction.